thesoftaryan/CS251/README.md

 # Authors : Aryan(12240280) and Darsh(12240500)

+## Points to be noted before running the compiler

+1. **Unary increment and decrement** can be done in updation part of for loop only.

+2. **Break and continue** statements can not be written inside any other statements like conditionals.
+They have to be written in the same level as other statement in a loop.

+3. **Return statement** can only be written at last line of a function definition.

+4. **Function definition** can not handle default parameters, currently it is only able to define Identifiers as parameters.

+5. **Function invocation** can not contain any const values, we can pass only identifiers as values.

+## Structure of the folder 'Compiler'

 This folder contains the php compiler.
 We have used lex (for tokenization) and yacc (for syntax analyzer) for creating this compiler for PHP.